Press release of NESEHNUTÍ, 22 May 2018

 Publication “Characteristics of pro-Kremlin propaganda in Central and Eastern Europe and practical examples how to tackle it” can be downloaded at: http://nesehnuti.cz/nabidka

-Publication of the collection of texts and the conference were financially supported by the international organization Visegrad Fund and the Ministry of Foreign Affairs of the Kingdom of the Netherlands.
+Publication of the collection of texts and the conference were financially supported by International Visegrad Fund and the Ministry of Foreign Affairs of the Kingdom of the Netherlands.